Congratulations on your acceptance to Southern New Hampshire University! We are excited for you to join our community.

 We understand that some international students may be vaccinated in their home countries using vaccines not yet approved in the United States prior to their arrival on campus.
 The SNHU Wellness Center will continue to closely monitor public health guidance and will work to facilitate access to approved COVID-19 vaccines for international students arriving in the United States wherever possible.

-To submit your health requirements, complete the following steps:
+To submit your health requirements through our Patient Portal, complete the following steps:

 - Go to your my.snhu.edu